subhojit777/imag/README.md

 ### Building

-We use `make` to automate the build process (as `cargo` is not (yet?) able to build several applications at once).
+We use `make` to automate the build process.
-Make sure to _not_ include some `-j 8` arguments, as cargo parallelizes the build process on its own.
-If you parallelize it with make, you end up with a really high load on your system.
+Make sure to _not_ include some `-j 8` arguments, this will _not_ work as you might think!

 There are several targets for each of the sub-crates in the Makefile: